open-campaign-logger/generator-library/GeneratorGuide.md

 * **A table call is not working.**

   Check that the table *name* property is correctly formed.
 The name of a called table cannot begin with a number.
 Otherwise the name can contain alphanumeric characters (a - z, A - Z, 0 - 9), as well as underscore (\_) and space ( ) characters.
 Note that for example a dash (-) is not allowed.

-* **My generator is producing empty output seemingly at random.**

-  Check that there are no completely empty null ("") entries in any of the tables.